GaloisInc/ivory/ivory-paper/overview.md

 implement the `Eq` class for Sint8 (`(==) :: Sint8 -> Sint8 -> Bool`), but
 instead an `IvoryEq` class with an operator `(==?) :: Sint8 -> Sint8 -> IBool`.
-Other comparisons, e.g. those in `IvoryOrd`, are also given their ordinary haskell names postfixed with a `?`.
+Other comparisons, e.g. those in `IvoryOrd`, are also given their ordinary Haskell names postfixed with a `?`.

 ### Array types